AustinGil/presentations/file-uploads.md

 <div v-click>

 ## But...
-- What about distributed systems
 - What happens when space runs out
+- What if we have a distributed system
 </div>
 </div>